adityavkamath/adityavkamath/README.md

 ---

 ### 💬 Let’s Connect
-💡 Into **AI tools, full-stack systems, or open-source collabs?**
-📩 Reach out — I’d love to connect and build something cool!

----
+If you’re into building cool AI tools, full-stack systems, or want to collaborate — feel free to reach out!